Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 5 Maret 2026 04.45.33 UTC
+- WIB: Kamis, 5 Maret 2026 05.44.43 UTC
-- WITA: Kamis, 5 Maret 2026 05.45.33 UTC
+- WITA: Kamis, 5 Maret 2026 06.44.43 UTC
-- WIT: Kamis, 5 Maret 2026 06.45.33 UTC
+- WIT: Kamis, 5 Maret 2026 07.44.43 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: success
+Kategori: nature